-Any significant cancellation or deferral of purchases of our products could have a material adverse effect on our business, financial condition and results of operations in any particular quarter, and to the extent significant sales occur earlier than expected, operating results for subsequent quarters may be adversely affected.
-Our expense levels are based, in part, on our expectations as to our future revenues, and we may be unable to adjust spending in a timely manner to compensate for any revenue shortfall.
-If our revenues are below our expectations, our operating results are likely to be adversely affected and net income may be disproportionately affected because a significant portion of our expenses do not vary with revenues.
+Any significant cancellation or deferral of purchases of our products could have a material adverse effect on our business, financial condition and results of operations in any particular quarter due to the resulting decrease in revenue and our relatively fixed costs.
+In addition, to the extent significant sales occur earlier than expected, operating results for subsequent quarters may be adversely affected because our expense levels are based, in part, on our expectations as to our future revenues, and we may be unable to adjust spending in a timely manner to compensate for any revenue shortfall.
+Because of these factors, in some future quarter our operating results may be below the expectations of public market analysts and investors which may adversely affect the market price of our common stock.